-The theme for 2021 will be "Beyond the Horizon", as chosen by your NSW State Scout Youth Council.
+The theme for 2022 will be "Don’t Look Back", as chosen by your NSW State Scout Youth Council.

-State Rally 2021, will be held at Cataract Scout Park, Baden Powell Drive Appin.
+State Rally 2022, will be held at Cataract Activity Centre, Baden Powell Drive Appin.

 NSW State Rally is an annual event held in August.
 State Rally is focused on giving the attendees a memorable experience that is fun, challenging and embraces the Scout Method.